telerik/xaml-docs/controls/radrichtextbox/document-elements/features-inlineimage.md

 This topic will explain you how to use the __ImageInline__ element.

+## Supported Image Extensions

+With **RadRichTextBox**, you can work with images from the following file formats:

+ - JPG
+ - JPEG
+ - PNG
+ - BMP
+ - TIFF
+ - TIF
+ - GIF
+ - ICO
+ - ICON
+ - WMF
+ - EMF

 ## Add in XAML

 Here is an example of an __ImageInline__ element used in XAML at design time.